FUsion Energy Lexicon

 thermal particle population c

-IRI: http://w3id.org/fuel#injected_neutral_population
+IRI: http://w3id.org/fuel#injected_neutral_particle_population

 has super-classes

-neutral population c
+neutral particle population c

 inner core regionc back to ToC or Class ToC